-Combo Kit is a great finish nailer that provides an angle finish for your nails, and is powered by compressed air, so you don’t have to worry about tripping over any cords while you are doing your finishing job.
+Combo Kit is a great finish nailer that provides an angled finish for your nails and is powered by compressed air, so you don’t have to worry about tripping over any cords while you are doing your finishing job.

 Whether you are planning on using this finish nailer for craft projects or you really want to get into fixing up your home, you have the option to use nails that vary in size to get the perfect results every time.
 The canvas carrying bag helps you keep your nailer in top working order.